 Sometimes, however, the problem is not with the house or apartment.
 The problem could be with how the landlord does business.
 Imagine a disabled veteran who is unable to work.
 Her only source of income is her veteran's pension, which she gets on the fifth day of each month.
 Her landlord insists on getting the rent on the first day of the month.
 Can the veteran do anything?
-There is.
 She can ask her landlord for a reasonable accommodation.
 She can ask him to let her pay her rent on the fifth of the month.
 Another example of reasonable accommodation might be relaxing a "no pets" rule so a disabled person can keep a service animal.
 Sending large-print versions of notices to a person with poor eyesight might be needed.

 You can ask for reasonable modification and reasonable accommodations any time.
 The key is that word "reasonable."
 Expecting a landlord to wait four days each month for the rent seems pretty reasonable.
 Expecting a landlord to lower the rent so our veteran can afford the apartment on her disability check probably isn't reasonable.
 Landlords and other housing providers have to do what they can to help disabled people use the same housing as non-disabled people.
 They don't have to completely change the way they do business.